 Insurance Certificate is a document we issue that outlines the details of your cover.
-It confirms that your company has a group insurance policy with us.
+It confirms that an insurance relationship exists between you and us.

-Insurance Year applies from the effective date of your policy, as shown on the Insurance Certificate and ends at the expiry date of the Company Agreement.
-The following Insurance Year coincides with the year that is defined in the Company Agreement.
+Insurance Year applies from the effective date of your policy, as shown on the Insurance Certificate and ends exactly one year later.